dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/richtextbox-overview.md

 ---
 # RichTextBox Overview

 The <xref:System.Windows.Controls.RichTextBox> control enables you to display or edit flow content including paragraphs, images, tables, and more.
-This topic introduces the <xref:System.Windows.Controls.TextBox> class and provides examples of how to use it in both [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] and C#.
+This topic introduces the <xref:System.Windows.Controls.TextBox> class and provides examples of how to use it in both Extensible Application Markup Language (XAML) and C#.

 <a name="textbox_or_richtextbox"></a>